bradgrantham/gpt-4-6502/README.md

 # One Instruction At A Time

 So I continued with my original approach, running one instruction at a time.
-I tried a bunch of initial experiments, hoping for a prompt that would allow ChatGPT to interpret some kind of regular machine state input, then give me back a machine-readable state vector output.
+I tried a bunch of initial experiments, hoping for a prompt that would allow GPT-3 and then GPT-4 to interpret some kind of regular machine state input, then give me back a machine-readable state vector output.

 I finally settled on a [prompt](https://github.com/bradgrantham/gpt-4-6502/blob/main/prompt.txt) that seemed to work pretty well.
 (The first line is provided as the "system" context.).
 I'll explain some of the bits of the prompt and what I think they do.